+In accordance with Part D, Condition D17 of Development Consent SSD 10418, the Community and Stakeholder Engagement Register is updated monthly and made available on the MACH Energy website.
+Complaints are also reported in the MPO Annual Review.
 In accordance with Part D, Condition D17 of Development Consent SSD 10418 and Condition 11, Schedule 5 of Development Consent DA 92/97 (prior to its surrender), a complaints register will be made available on the MACH Energy website (https://machenergyaustralia.com.au/) and updated monthly.